 “We practice sharing our ideas, risking them out in front of the group.
 We have to be real and authentic because it’s all we have in that moment.”

 5. Practice for the tough stuff in life

-When we are practicing improvisation we get to try things on in a practice way before trying them in real life.
+We get to try things on in a practice way before trying them in real life.
 We get to practice problem solving, hard conversations, new emotions, and different points of view in our lab of creative story making.
 We get to practice making the story of our life in a fun and supportive way.
 And the amazing bonus is that our brain thinks it’s real.
-So if you jump into an improv scene and share with a confident voice, one that you may not yet comfortably use in your real life, your brain knows no difference.
+So if you jump into an improvisational scene and share with a confident voice, one that you may not yet comfortably use in your real life, your brain knows no difference.
 It counts as a real, confident moment in your life.

 6. Renewed bravery and resilience

 We know we’re uncomfortable and we do it anyways.
 While others might be on the sidelines hesitating, planning and perfecting their moves before they move, improvisers are already in the story/scene figuring it out and making it work no matter what.